Rishthegreat/Notes/School/Korean War.md

 	- South elects Rhee, North does not hold elections, so Korea remains divided
 - Both sides wanted to unify Korea under their own democratic or communist regime
 ### The War
-- In the Summer of North Korea invades South Korea
+- In the Summer of 1950 North Korea invades South Korea
 - Take the capital of Seoul very quickly
 - US does not like this
 	- US does not know who is invading
 		- Is it Korean troops?
 Chinese troops?
 Soviet troops?
+- UN authorized troops (88% troops were American) to help South Korea
--
+	- “United Nations Police Action”